ComfyNodePRs/PR-ComfyUI-template-matching-3d3d9643/README.md

 # ComfyUI template matching

 This project is a ComfyUI version of  https://github.com/cozheyuanzhangde/Invariant-TemplateMatching.
-At the moment, it is a work in progress.
-Any help is appreciated and any feedback is welcome.

 ![example](./docs/images/example1.png)